 - Click the Domain Configuration tab.

 - Add domains belonging to your company.
-Put the internal IP address of your actual server in the Forward To field.
+Put the internal IP address of your actual server in the field.

 - Click on the Basic Configuration tab